performancecopilot/pcp/docs/pcp-programmers-guide.rst

    ``disk.dev.total`` is defined over an instance domain that has one member per disk spindle.

-metrics and instancesThe selection of metrics and instances is an important design decision for a PMDA implementer.
+The selection of metrics and instances is an important design decision for a PMDA implementer.
 The metrics and instances for a target domain should have the following qualities: